Xing Aowei

 Xing Aowei (邢傲伟 (邢傲偉, Xíng Àowěi); born February 15, 1982, in Yantai, Shandong) is a male Chinese gymnast.
 Xing was part of the Chinese team that won the gold medal in the team event at the 2000 Summer Olympics in Sydney.
-He was also a part of the 2004 Olympic team in Athens, but placed fifth after his mistake on floor plus two falls (and another major mistake) from his teammate Teng Haibin.
+He was also a part of the 2004 Olympic team in Athens, but placed fifth after his mistake in the floor exercise, plus two falls (and another major mistake) from his teammate Teng Haibin.

+Xing was educated at Cheung Kong Graduate School of Business.
+Following his gymnastics career, he began selling products on livestream shopping.